 Peter is the author of the top ranked legal treatise “Intellectual Property Litigation in the United States International Trade Commission.”
 He also authored the chapter on inter partes reviews titled “Overview of Recent Developments in Patent Law and IP Litigation in the Era of the America Invents Act” for an Aspatore Thought Leadership book.
 He wrote the chapter titled “IP Licensing in Asia” for the Aspatore Inside the Minds book Defending Intellectual Property Rights Cases in China.

 Peter is recognized as a top-ranked attorney in various publications.
-Peter was recognized by Chambers Global 2020 as “highlighted for his significant experience in complex multinational patent disputes.
-He is also noted for his strength in advising on licensing and portfolio management matters.”
-From 2016-2020, he has been the only lawyer ranked by Chambers Global in the field of “Intellectual Property (Expertise Based Abroad)-South Korea,” which in 2020 recognized his work for “clients in IP disputes involving patent infringement and trade secret misappropriation.
-He also has experience in handling licensing issues.”
+The Chambers Global 2021 review wrote that Peter "is particularly well versed in handling patent-related cases" and "demonstrates notable experience representing major Korean companies in substantial patent disputes.
+He offers further expertise in handling appellate proceedings before bodies such as PTAB.”
+From 2016-2021, he has been the only lawyer ranked by Chambers Global in the field of “Intellectual Property -South Korea (Expertise Based Abroad).”
 Peter has been ranked by Chambers Asia Pacific (2012-2020), including a “Band 1” ranking in 2015 for “Intellectual Property: International Firms-South Korea” and the Chambers (2015) editorial noted that “California-based Peter Kang is a highly recognizable figure in the field of IP… Kang is recognized by one interviewee as ‘a very client-friendly attorney.’”
 In addition, The Daily Journal selected Peter as one of the Top IP Lawyers in California, 2016.
 Who's Who Legal: Patents, 2020 recognized Peter as a “Global Leader” and ranked as “Recommended.”
-Peter was also named in The Best Lawyers of America for 2016-2020 for his work in Intellectual Property Litigation and as a 2020 “Patent Star” for both California and the U.S. by Managing IP.
+Peter was also named in The Best Lawyers of America for 2016-2021 for his work in Intellectual Property Litigation and as a 2020 “Patent Star” for both California and the U.S. by Managing IP.

 Peter is recognized for his pro bono and community involvement.
 Diversity & the Bar magazine profiled Peter as a "Rainmaker" in the field of Patent and IP Litigation.
 Peter received the “Commitment to Diversity” Award from the Asian American Bar Association in recognition of his pro bono representation of a prison inmate in a civil rights action.
 See E. Zheng, “The New Faces of Justice,” 15 Asian Am.
 L.J.
 269 (2008).